bkleinen/bkleinen.github.io/classes/ws2018/info2/labs/lab-04.md

 ## Lab Report / What to turn in

 Your report is due the day before your next lab (for exact times, please refer to moodle).
+Submit both a lab report as pdf and your whole source code directory as a zip.

 As in Informatics 1, I am more interested in process than in product, although we are now getting more interested in products as well.